SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## TypeScript

+- [directus/directus](https://github.com/directus/directus) - Open-Source Data Platform 🐰  — Directus wraps any SQL database with a real-time GraphQL+REST API and an intuitive app for non-technical users.
+- [vuestorefront/vue-storefront](https://github.com/vuestorefront/vue-storefront) - The open-source frontend for any eCommerce.
+Built with a PWA and headless approach, using a modern JS stack.
+We have custom integrations with Magento, commercetools, Shopware and Shopify and total coverage is just a matter of time.
+The API approach also allows you to merge VSF with any third-party tool like CMS, payment gateways or analytics.
+Newest updates: https://blog.vuestorefront.io.
+Always Open Source, MIT license.
+- [keystonejs/keystone](https://github.com/keystonejs/keystone) - The most powerful headless CMS for Node.js — built with GraphQL and React
+- [BuilderIO/builder](https://github.com/BuilderIO/builder) - Drag and drop page builder and CMS for React, Vue, Angular, and more
 - [rubensworks/jsonld-streaming-parser.js](https://github.com/rubensworks/jsonld-streaming-parser.js) - A fast and lightweight streaming JSON-LD parser for JavaScript
 - [unjs/unenv](https://github.com/unjs/unenv) - Framework-agnostic system for converting JavaScript code to be platform-agnostic and working in any environment including Browsers, Workers, Node.js, or pure JavaScript runtime.
 - [piscinajs/piscina](https://github.com/piscinajs/piscina) - A fast, efficient Node.js Worker Thread Pool implementation